traefik/traefik/docs/content/providers/rancher.md

 ### IntervalPoll (_Optional_, _Default=false_)

-Poll the Rancher metadata service for changes every `rancher.refreshSeconds`, which is less accurate than the default long polling technique which will provide near instantaneous updates to Traefik
+Poll the Rancher metadata service for changes every `rancher.refreshSeconds`, which is less accurate than the default long polling technique which will provide near instantaneous updates to Traefik.

 ### Prefix (_Optional_, _Default=/latest_)